shabbyrobe/react-formage/README.md

 blah blah", it's intended to say "this is probably not slower than what you can expect from the alternative".

-The time column is the total time to taken handle a single keypress, as reported by Chrome's devtools:
+The time column is the total time to taken handle a single keypress on a form with 1,000 fields, as reported by Chrome's devtools:

 | Test | Build | Time |
 | ---- | ----- | ----:|